-Regardless of the affair is fresh or from years gone by, infidelity therapy can help a couple process the information and create a plan for moving forward with a healthy, rejuvenated relationship.
+Regardless of the affair is fresh or from years gone by, marital infidelity therapy can help a couple, process the information, and create a plan for moving forward with a healthy, rejuvenated relationship.

 There is no guarantee with any form of therapy.
-The success of couples counseling depends largely on the couple and their abilities to forgive, listen, learn, and grow.
+The success of couples counseling depends mainly on the couple and their abilities to forgive, listen, learn, and grow.

 1. Be honest about where you see your relationship going